UdaraJayawardena/nestjs-user-api/README.md

 2. Update the values in .env with the appropriate credentials.

-3. Make sure the .env file is in the root directory of the project.
+3. Make sure the .env file is in the root directory of each project.

+## Local Development Setup
+Follow the steps below to run your project locally without using Docker.

-### Step 3 - Run Database Migrations
+### Step 2.1 - Run Database Migrations
 Run the following commands to apply migrations and generate prisma client:

 ```bash
 npm run prisma:migrate
 npm run prisma:generate
 ```
-## Step 4 - Compile and Run the Project
+### Step 2.2 - Compile and Run the Project

 ```bash
 # standard start